Child Support and College Expenses FAQ

 A: As a general matter, most educational expense issues are addressed during the divorce process itself, along with other child support issues.
 However, when there is no agreement in place, the obligation of divorced parents to pay for their child's college expenses will depend on the state.

-Some states require divorced parents to pay for college related expenses (based on the reasoning that a child's education should not suffer because of a divorce), while other states view these as conditional expenses and do not require college expense payments and/or reimbursement.
+Some states require divorced parents to pay for college-related expenses (based on the reasoning that a child's education should not suffer because of their parents' divorce), while other states view these as conditional expenses and do not require college expense payments and/or reimbursement.